No Place to Hide (1981 film)

-No Place to Hide is a 1981 made-for-TV psychological thriller directed by John Llewellyn Moxey.
+No Place to Hide is a 1981 American made-for-TV psychological thriller directed by John Llewellyn Moxey.
 The film is based on an unpublished story by Harriet Steinberg, and stars Mariette Hartley, Kathleen Beller and Keir Dullea.

 Plot

 After leaving work one evening, a 20-year-old art student named Amy Manning (Kathleen Beller) finds out while driving home that the mysterious man in black who sneaks up on her repeatedly is in her backseat.
 Even though he has the opportunity to kill her, he tells her "Soon, Amy, soon" and then leaves.
 The police are no longer willing to help her, and although her stepmother Adele (Mariette Hartley) tells her she believes her, she advises her to visit a psychiatrist, Dr. Letterman (Keir Dullea).
 To him she admits that her father drowned a year ago during a boating accident.
 She was supposed to attend him on his trip, but canceled, and has felt guilty ever since.

 One day, she finds a package in the post with a card that reads "Soon, Amy, soon".
 With Adele, she traces the origin of the package, leading to a florist (Milton Selzer) who claims that she made the order herself.
 Adele contacts James Lockwood, attorney and best friend of Amy's father (Arlen Dean Snyder) to discuss Amy's situation, but she overhears this and runs off to college in anger.
 There, the mysterious man shows up again and terrifies her, as she tries to escape, until lawyer student David Norland (Gary Graham) appears.
 Returning to psychiatrist Letterman, Amy is told that her subconscious is making up the killer.
 She believes him, and decides to return to the place where her father died - a cabin in the woods - to face her guilt.